awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-cwl-insights.md

-# Use CloudWatch Insights to filter logs for AWS IoT Core for LoRaWAN<a name="connect-iot-lorawan-cwl-insights"></a>
+# Use CloudWatch Insights to filter logs for AWS IoT Wireless<a name="connect-iot-lorawan-cwl-insights"></a>

 While you can use CloudWatch Logs to create filter expressions, we recommend that you use CloudWatch insights to more effectively create and use filter expressions depending on your application\.

 We recommend that you first use CloudWatch **Log groups** to learn about the different types of resources, its event types, and log levels that you can use to view log entries in the console\.
-You can then use the examples of some filter expressions on this page as a reference to create your own filters for your AWS IoT Core for LoRaWAN resources\.
+You can then use the examples of some filter expressions on this page as a reference to create your own filters for your AWS IoT Wireless resources\.

 ## Viewing AWS IoT logs in the CloudWatch Logs insights console<a name="connect-iot-lorawan-viewing-logs"></a>